crmorgan/nservicebus-intro/README.md

 ## Step One ##
-Check out the step_one branch which has a working web site that will publish the PlaceOrder command but there are no endpoints configured yet so it will not go to the message queue.
+Check out the step_one branch which has a working web site but does not publish any events and there are no endpoints yet.

 Run the project to launch the store web site at http://localhost:32773/

+## Step Two ##
+This step adds publishing of the PlaceOrder command by the checkout controller and handling of the message by the Sales endpoint.

 #### Create the Sales Endpoint ####